-Dr. Moran is a chemical engineer whose areas of expertise include failure analysis, material synthesis, material characterization, nanoparticles and gas adsorption.
-His current research interests include alternative energy processes, biorenewable products, industrial chemical processes, and process safety.
+Dr. Moran is a chemical engineer whose areas of expertise include failure analysis, separations/filtration, material synthesis, material characterization, nanoparticles and adsorption.
+His current research interests include metallurgy, alternative energy processes, biorenewable products, industrial chemical processes, and process safety.

-Prior to joining Exponent, Mr. Moran was a Graduate Research Assistant at the Georgia Institute of Technology, where he engaged in the synthesis, characterization, and application of amorphous carbon allotropes, oxide nanoparticles, and structured porous frameworks.
-He has extensive experience with the adsorptive removal and corrosive nature of complex mixtures of acid gases, with a focus on SO2 and H2S.
+Prior to joining Exponent, Dr. Moran was a Graduate Research Assistant at the Georgia Institute of Technology, where he engaged in the synthesis, characterization, and application of amorphous carbon allotropes, oxide nanoparticles, and structured porous frameworks.
+He has extensive experience with the adsorptive removal and corrosive nature of complex mixtures of both acid and basic gases, with a focus on SO2, H2S, NOX ¬and HN3.
+Dr. Moran also created and proposed concepts for sprayable filtration masks to be used as countermeasures in the event of a chemical attack for the Department of Defense.
 He is well versed in material characterization techniques including X-ray photoelectron spectroscopy (XPS), X-ray diffraction (XRD), differential scanning calorimetry (DSC), thermogravimetric analysis (TGA), Fourier transform infrared (FTIR) spectroscopy, scanning electron microscopy (SEM), elemental dispersive spectroscopy (EDS), transmission electron microscopy (TEM), and volumetric/gravimetric adsorption equipment.
 He holds detailed knowledge on the synthesis and respective properties of carbon products, metal-organic frameworks (MOFs), and zeolites.

 Additionally, he held an internship with the process controls company RoviSys, where he worked in process design and human machine interface (HMI) programing for large-scale batch and continuous reactors.